yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-FileDownload.md

-Learn more about the controls playground [./top-extensions-controls-playground.md](./top-extensions-controls-playground.md)
+Learn more about the [controls playground](./top-extensions-controls-playground.md)